- Academic Affairs

 - A copy of the SDS(s).

 The department shall obtain a written opinion from the examining physician that shall include the following:

 - The results of the medical examination and any associated tests.

-- Any medical condition which may be revealed in the course of the examination which may place the employee at increased risk as a result of exposure to a hazardous chemical found in the workplace.
+- Any medical condition that may be revealed in the course of the examination that may place the employee at increased risk as a result of exposure to a hazardous chemical found in the workplace.

 - A statement that the employee has been informed by the physician of the results of the consultation or medical examination and any medical condition that may require further examination or treatment.

 - The written opinion of the physician shall not reveal specific finding of diagnoses unrelated to occupational exposure.